-New Cowboys player suspected of DWI after own welcome party
+Cowboys player suspected of DWI near welcome party for him

-DALLAS (AP) — Newly acquired Cowboys cornerback Nolan Carroll has been arrested on suspicion of a driving while intoxicated after leaving a promotional event welcoming him to Dallas.
+DALLAS (AP) — Newly acquired Cowboys cornerback Nolan Carroll has been arrested on suspicion of driving while intoxicated near a club that held a promotional event welcoming him to Dallas.

 Dallas police say the 30-year-old Carroll was arrested early Monday after being stopped for a traffic violation.
-He was booked into the Dallas County jail and posted bail later in the day.
+He was booked into the Dallas County jail and later posted bail.

-The Dallas Morning News reports Carroll was arrested after leaving a club that hosted the promotion in his honor.
+The Dallas Morning News reports Carroll was arrested near a club in the Uptown neighborhood that hosted the promotion in his honor.

-Carroll joined the Cowboys in March as a free agent from NFC East rival Philadelphia on a three-year, $10 million.
+Carroll joined the Cowboys in March as a free agent from NFC East rival Philadelphia on a three-year, $10 million deal.

 The team issued a statement saying it’s aware of his arrest and is “gathering information at this time.”

-Note: This story has been updated to correct that Carroll was arrested near the promotional event, rather than his arrest occurred after he left the event.